dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 | [`evaluation.py`](https://github.com/dzlab/snippets/blob/master/ai-code-review-agents/src/evaluation.py) | Metric calculation and expected-issue matching. |
 | [`run_experiment.py`](https://github.com/dzlab/snippets/blob/master/ai-code-review-agents/run_experiment.py) | Command-line runner. |

-## Reviewer Implementations
+## Agentic Code Reviewer

-The reviewer implementations share the same inputs and output schema.
-They differ in how much context they use and how narrowly the reviewer is prompted.
+The agentic code reviewer is implemented as a set of reviewer variants.
+They share the same inputs and output schema, but differ in how much context they use and how narrowly each reviewer is prompted.

 ### General Reviewer